 You have probably heard of fine wine ageing gracefully over the years, but what about aged coffee?
-This month, Nespresso will be unveiling aged coffee for the first time ever, titled Selection Vintage 2014.
-The limited edition coffee will be making its debut this month, offering a smooth, rich and velvety taste.
+Nespresso has unveiled aged coffee for the first time ever, titled Selection Vintage 2014.
+The limited edition coffee makes its debut this month, offering a smooth, rich and velvety taste.

 You may also like: Dare to Drink This $600 Cat Poop Coffee?